CAIN Web Service

 Status: ex-Ulster Defence Regiment (xUDR), Killed by: Irish Republican Army (IRA)

-Shot at his farm, near Pettigoe, County Fermanagh.
+Shot at his farm, Lowery, near Pettigoe, County Fermanagh.

 Status: British Army (BA), Killed by: Irish Republican Army (IRA)